oraziorillo/TwitterSentimentAnalysis/README.md

 Empirically (using Cross Validation) we experienced best results for that method when building the neural network with 2 hidden layers of size 95, and training for 30 epochs.
 On *AICrowd* the best submission achieved 82%.
 This module can be used both with sentence embedding computed averaging the word vectors, either with the *chi2* weighted average.

-Finally, in order to create the submission file, just run
+Finally, in order to create the submission file, just run the generate_submission.py script.

 # Convolutional Neural Network